Below, please find a transcript of ourwebinar.

 Can you imagine spending a week or two exploring the Arctic with guides of this calibre constantly monitoring conditions and planning the most rewarding excursions?
 You know you’re safe, but you’re also in the most experienced and knowledgeable hands, having the trip of a lifetime.

-Don’t forget...our PTAs are always here to support you, whether you have specific questions on itineraries or would like to learn more about a destination.
-We’ve all been to the polar regions (and we are extremely passionate about them) and can provide tips and advice to help you find your perfect polar expedition for your client.
+Whether you have specific questions on itineraries or would like to learn more about a destination, we have a team of Account Managers and Polar Travel Advisors who are always here to support you.
+We've all been to the polar regions (and we are extremely passionate about them) and can provide tips and advice to help you find your perfect polar expedition for your client.